 Just because it’s technically an ad doesn’t mean it needs to scream, “THIS IS AN AD!”
-You’ll generally want to avoid overlaying your image with text, because that tends to come across as inauthentic and most people will scroll right past it.
-You’ll have more success if you keep your ad genuine and consistent with the rest of your Instagram posts in terms of colors, filters, tone, and overall vibe.
+Most people will scroll right past anything that comes across as inauthentic on Instagram.
+You’ll have more success if you keep your ad genuine and consistent with the rest of your posts in terms of colors, filters, tone, and overall vibe.

 Put yourself in the shoes of a potential fan.
 Would the image you plan to use in your ad make you stop and pay attention as you’re mindlessly scrolling through Instagram?
 If not, pick a different one that’s more compelling.

-For inspiration, check out Instagram accounts similar to yours, and try to identify the specific elements that you admire about those posts that you could adapt and make your own.
+For inspiration, check out Instagram accounts similar to yours that you think are awesome.
+Try to identify the specific elements that you admire about those posts that you could adapt and make your own.

 This is your chance to get creative and show who you are as an artist or band, while also making the purpose of your ad as clear as possible.

-5. Give people a good reason to click on your call-to-action.
+Give people a good reason to click on your call to action.